AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/tasks/task-constraints/as-late-as-possible.md

 </ul>
 <p> In this situation: </p>
 <ul>
-<li> <p><strong>Latest Available Time:</strong> Using the Latest&nbsp;Available Time constraint on the successor task gives priority to flexible constraint of the predecessor.</p> <p>For example, Task A is a predecessor to Task B. Task B has the Latest&nbsp;Available Time constraint and Task A has the As Soon&nbsp;As Possible constraint.
-In this situation, the task is scheduled as close&nbsp;to the start&nbsp;of the project as possible.</p> </li>
+<li> <p><strong>Latest Available Time:</strong> Using the Latest Available Time constraint on the successor task gives priority to flexible constraint of the predecessor.</p> <p>For example, Task A is a predecessor to Task B. Task B has the Latest Available Time constraint and Task A has the As Soon As Possible constraint.
+In this situation, the task is scheduled as close to the start of the project as possible.</p> </li>
-<li> <p><strong>As Late As Possible:</strong> In this scenario, using the As Late&nbsp;As Possible constraint on the successor task gives the priority to the successor task.</p> <p>For example, Task A is a predecessor to Task B. Task B has the As Late&nbsp;As Possible&nbsp;constraint and Task A has the As Soon&nbsp;As Possible constraint.
-In this situation, the task is scheduled as close to the end&nbsp;of the project as possible.</p> </li>
+<li> <p><strong>As Late As Possible:</strong> In this scenario, using the As Late As Possible constraint on the successor task gives the priority to the successor task.</p> <p>For example, Task A is a predecessor to Task B. Task B has the As Late As Possible constraint and Task A has the As Soon As Possible constraint.
+In this situation, the task is scheduled as close to the end of the project as possible.</p> </li>
 </ul>
 </div>
 -->